Monday, 18 June 2018

 In a hallway, a simple plaque bears the names of the Jews of Chania who drowned in 1944.

 Etz Hayyim suffered two arson attacks in the same month in 2010.
 But there was international outage, and donations poured in for the restoration of Etz Hayyim.
 A synagogue in Athens, where most of Greece’s 5,000 Jews live, lent spiritual support by declaring itself a sister synagogue.

 Today, barely more than a dozen Jews live in Crete, and Evraiki, the former Jewish quarter, is now crammed with tavernas, cafés and souvenir shops.
-Etz Hayyim holds weekly Shabbat services in Hebrew, Greek, and English. and is home to a research library with 4,000 volumes.
-Rabbi Gabriel Negrin, who was once a student in Crete, regularly comes to Chaania from Athens to help with the Rosh Hashanah and Yom Kippur services.
+Etz Hayyim holds weekly Shabbat services in Hebrew, Greek, and English, and is home to a research library with 4,000 volumes.
+Rabbi Gabriel Negrin, who was once a student in Crete, regularly comes to Chania from Athens to help with the Rosh Hashanah and Yom Kippur services.